farhanazrupaidha/farhanazrupaidha-markdown/_posts/nadiah.md

 * * * * *

 Nadiah turned 40 in 2015.
 She is not married and still lives with her mother.
 On a daily basis, she is busy taking care of her nieces and nephews, her mother and the family home.
-On the day this photo was taken, she took her mother, sister, nephew and sister-in-law to Monas in Jakarta to enjoy the atmosphere of the capital city.
+On the day these photos were taken, she took her mother, sister, nephew and sister-in-law to Monas in Jakarta to enjoy the atmosphere of the capital city.

 * * * * *